DataHiveDJW/NodeLB/README.md

 ## lb.deploy ( string, array( options ) —

-First parameter: is a configuration argument for the reverse proxy server which in this case must be: ’rp’ Second parameter: will be the options collection created previously created in your ‘rp.js’ file
+**First parameter (string):** is a configuration argument for the reverse proxy server which in this case must be: ’rp’ **Second parameter (array):** will be the options collection created previously created in your ‘rp.js’ file

 lb.deploy triggers the creation of the reverse proxy object.
 ‘Rp’ is the only valid string input for the first parameter to trigger your reverse proxy setup.